Are you planning on developing your basement?

 - The use and dimensions of the proposed rooms, including area (e.g. square footage)

 - Window sizes and locations

-- Drawing of window (including frame) showing height, width and openable area
+- Drawing of bedroom window (including frame) showing height, width and openable area

 The submitted drawings do not have to be prepared by a professional, however they must include all the required information and must be completely legible to the satisfaction of the Safety Codes Officer.
 Additional information may be requested, based on the specifications of each application.